boldflight/BibleConverter/test_EPUB/output/1sam.md

 [15] He will demand a tenth of your seed and of the produce of your vineyards and give it to his administrators and his servants.
 [16] He will take your male and female servants, as well as your best cattle and your donkeys, and assign them for his own use.
 [17] He will demand a tenth of your flocks, and you yourselves will be his servants.
-[18] In that day you will cry out because of your king whom you have chosen for yourselves, but the Lord won’t answer you in that day.”
+[18] In that day you will cry out because of your king whom you have chosen for yourselves, but the **Lord** won’t answer you in that day.”
 [19] But the people refused to heed Samuel’s warning.
 Instead they said, “No!
 There will be a king over us!
 [20] We will be like all the other nations.
 Our king will judge us and lead us and fight our battles.”
-[21] So Samuel listened to everything the people said and then reported it to the Lord.
+[21] So Samuel listened to everything the people said and then reported it to the **Lord**.
-[22] The Lord said to Samuel, “Do as they say and install a king over them.”
+[22] The **Lord** said to Samuel, “Do as they say and install a king over them.”
 Then Samuel said to the men of Israel, “Each of you go back to his own city.”

 ## Chapter 9